Please Check Back – Follow Health Guidance

 More so than ever before, the solid waste industry faces complex and challenging odor issues based upon public, regulatory, and legal actions.
 Since odors are generally enforced through nuisance regulations, compliance can be difficult to achieve, not to mention almost impossible to define.
 Enforcement of odor nuisances is subjective, usually at the discretion of an environmental inspector or Air Pollution Control Officer, and often based upon citizen complaints.
 When citizen complaints mount, and enforcement action is leveraged, lawsuits often surface as an added ongoing challenge to waste facility operations.
 Now politicians are demanding action and using alleged odor violations as part of their environmental platforms.
 Facing odor issues can be costly and threaten the intended land-use designs that waste facilities require to serve their local communities.

-Register for SCS Engineers’ January webinar to learn more about the proactive strategies and practices you can implement at your critical solid waste facilities.
+If you missed the SCS Engineers’ January webinar, it’s not too late!
+To learn more about the proactive strategies and practices you can implement at your critical solid waste facilities.
 This free webinar will help you develop capabilities to assess the potential for odor issues and, by doing so, set realistic benchmarks toward cost-effective and meaningful mitigation measures.

 Our panelists bring comprehensive expertise to the table, including facility design and planning, technical experience in air quality compliance and pollutant dispersion and air measurement programs, atmospheric dispersion and transport of airborne pollutants, particularly in the area of complex terrain.
 They will provide decades of strategies, resources, and best practices and technologies based on successful solutions that help support your facility as you prepare for, and likely will, experience odor complaints.